KohKoh-Nut/MC-ServerRNFagent/Mods.md

 - **Architectury API** - Cross-platform modding library.
 - **Boxlib** - Library mod required for some other mods.
 - **Cloth Config API** - Configuration library for mods.
+- **Creative Core** - Required by most of CreativeMD's mods.
 - **Fabric API** - Required for most Fabric mods.
 - **Fabric Language Kotlin** - Usage of Kotlin for mods.
+- **Iceberg** - A modding library that contains new events, helpers, and utilities to make modder's lives easier.
 - **libIPN** - Config library used by Inventory Profiles Next.
 - **Text Placeholder API** - Provides placeholders for chat and UI elements.